Rohit-dev-coder/JDBC-Basis/README.md

 # JDBC-Basis
-Basic Level of programmes like how to connect out java programme to oracle, how to fetch data and various operation.
+Basic Level of programmes like how to connect java programme to oracle DBMS, how to fetch data and others operation.